digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 to reduce the overall frequency of adjustments to acceptable levels.

 + Inbuilt mitigations:
   + Slider and spin-box controls only update the VDU when adjustments become slow or stop (when no change occurs in 0.5 seconds).
   + Preset restoration only updates the VDU values that differ from its current values.
   + Transitioning smoothly has been disabled by default and deprecated for version 2.1.0 onward.
   + Automatic ambient brightness adjustment only triggers a change when the proposed brightness differs from the current brightness by at least 10%.

 + Electable mitigations:
   + Choose to restore pre-prepared 'presets' instead of dragging sliders.
   + Refrain from adding transitions to `presets`.
   + If using the ambient-light brightness response curves, tune the settings and curves to minimize frequent small changes.
   + If using a light-meter, disengage metered automatic adjustment when faced with rapidly fluctuating levels of ambient brightness.
   + Consider adjusting the ambient lighting instead of the VDU.

 + Monitoring to assist with making adjustments:
   + Hovering over a VDU name in the main window reveals a popup that includes the number of VCP (NVRAM) writes.
-  + The bottom of the About-dialog shows the same numbers.
+  + The bottom of the *About-Dialog* shows the same numbers.
 They update dynamically.

 Cross-platform differences
 --------------------------